cloudartisan/jarvis/README.md

 # Jarvis: Computer Vision Project

-Jarvis is a computer vision application that can detect faces, track features, and provide video streaming capabilities.
-Built with OpenCV and Python 3.
+Jarvis is a computer vision application that can detect faces, track features, apply image filters, and provide video streaming capabilities.
+Built with OpenCV, PyQt5, and Python 3.

 ## Setup and Installation